 In some countries the labeling of products with the term "vegan leather" can lead to warnings and penalties due to the incorrect declaration due to the standards for the labeling of leather and leather products.

 Vegan leather is especially sold as shoes.
 Leather is a very durable material and is an ideal raw material for shoes because it is breathable, tear resistant and insulating.
 It is not easy to achieve the same properties with substitute products.

 In addition to "killing animals" for leather production, the argument is that toxic chemicals are handled during leather production.
 Hardly any product made from alternative materials comes without the use of chemicals.
 Today's tanneries in developed countries are no longer a health hazard.
 They are just as dangerous or harmless as all other manufacturing plants where chemical products are processed.
 Also, many materials that are natural, are also dangerous in processing and such cases are often argued very polemically.
-Vegan leather, which turns out to be a plastic product, certainly does not correspond to the origin ideals of vegans.
+Vegan leather, which turns out to be a plastic product, certainly does not correspond to the original idea of vegans, because it generates more plastic waste and microplastics and the materials usually have a shorter lifespan than leather.
 However, the temptation is to approach inexpensive plastic products as "vegan".

 On occasion, the term "vegetarian leather" appears.
 Vegetarians are people who do not eat meat.
 But milk, eggs etc. are consumed.
 Therefore, vegetarians are not as strict in their selection as vegans.

 The same rules apply as for vegan leather.
 Vegetarian leather is not leather and may not be called leather.
 This can lead to mixing up the two terms - "vegetarian leather" and "Vegetable-tanned leather".
 The similarity of the terms can lead to confusion and must be clarified on a case-by-case basis.